-Niigata Prefecture, located in the Chubu Region and skirting the Sea of Japan, is well known for its quality rice, summer fireworks, winter skiing, and year-round onsen.
-The prefecture’s capital, Niigata City, represents the largest port on the nation’s Japan Sea coast, home to more than 800 thousand people.
+Niigata Prefecture is well known for its quality rice, summer fireworks, winter skiing, and year-round onsen.
+The prefecture’s capital, Niigata City, represents the largest port on the Chubu Region’s Japan Sea coast and is home to more than 800 thousand people.

 One of Niigata’s most famous landmarks is the six arches of the Bandai Bridge.
-The bridge was completed in 1929.
-It is illuminated at night and supports 20,000 dancers during the annual daiminyonagashi, or Folk Dancing Parade.
-The bridge represents just one of the sights that Niigata has to offer.
+The bridge was completed in 1929, is illuminated at night, and supports 20,000 dancers during the annual daiminyonagashi, or Folk Dancing Parade.
+However, the bridge represents just one of the many appealing attractions that Niigata has to offer.

 What adventures await you in Niigata?
 Grab your Japan Rail Pass, and let this handy travel guide lead the way.

 Tokyo to Niigata by train

 Niigata Prefecture is located in west-central Japan.
 It can be easily accessed by train from almost any part of the country, as well as from abroad.
 Consider some of the most common routes.

 The most rapid means of travel between Tokyo and Niigata is the Joetsu Shinkansen, which departs Tokyo from either Tokyo Station or Ueno Station.
 You will also pass through Takasaki, Echigo-Yuzawa, Urasa, and Nagaoka Stations before reaching Niigata.
 If you travel from Kyoto, Osaka or Nagoya, you should first travel to Tokyo.